Membrane Bioreactor for Wastewater Treatment

 The BIO-CEL® membrane module can be cleaned mechanically through the use of the patented BIO-CEL® MCP (Mechanical Cleaning Process), to help reduce operating costs.
 Long term experience shows that an almost chemical-free operation is possible through reduction of fouling layer formation.
 The membrane cleaning process is supported by crossflow aeration and the cleaning efficiency of inert, organic material (MCP granulate).

 This movie depicts our BIO-CEL® production line in action.
-From the membrane laminate to the module assembly, We have fully automated BIO-CEL production capabilities in both Wiesbaden, Germany and our new manufacturing facility in Austin, Texas, USA.
+From the membrane laminate to the module assembly, We have fully automated BIO-CEL production capabilities.